Compassionate Treatment for Children and Youth

 - Oppositional defiant disorder and conduct disorder

-The center also supports the Winnie Palmer Hospital for Women & Babies Neonatal Intensive Care Unit (NICU) by participating in the NICU Development Clinic and screening babies for neurodevelopmental health.
+The center also supports the Orlando Health Winnie Palmer Hospital for Women & Babies Neonatal Intensive Care Unit (NICU) by participating in the NICU Development Clinic and screening babies for neurodevelopmental health.

 Treating Children for Healthy Development

-The Behavioral and Developmental Center sees children and youth of all ages, from infants to teens and young adults up to 21 years.
-We treat each child, teen and young adult as a unique individual, collaborating with primary care providers, other Arnold Palmer Hospital specialists and community providers when appropriate, including neuropsychologists, behavioral therapists, physical therapists, speech therapists and occupational therapists.
+The Behavioral and Developmental Center sees children and youth of all ages, from infants to teens up to 16 years.
+Patients are evaluated by a physician or nurse practitioner, and a psychologist with social worker assistance in referring families to additional community resources, as needed.
+We treat each child, teen and young adult as a unique individual, collaborating with primary care physicians, other Orlando Health Arnold Palmer specialists and community providers when appropriate, including neuropsychologists, behavioral therapists, physical therapists, speech therapists and occupational therapists.